Social proof sells – if everyone has it, people think it must be good.

 Avoid Social Proof When…

-If you’re selling a product that focuses on love, dating, or anything that deals with romance, you should avoid social proof.
+If you’re selling a product that focuses on love, dating, or romance, you should avoid some forms of social proof.
 Let me explain.

-How do people try to attract the opposite sex?
-Research suggests that males do it by way of conspicuous consumption, which, in other words, means they demonstrate their worthiness by “showing off their wealth.”
+How do people attract the opposite sex?
+Research suggests that males do it by way of conspicuous consumption, meaning they demonstrate their worthiness by “showing off their wealth.”

-For example, imagine a man who buys an expensive sports car or a large house to impress people.
-This is conspicuous consumption and its main purpose is to help the man differentiate himself from other men.
+You’ve seen it before.
+Picture a man who buys an expensive sports car or a large house.
+That’s conspicuous consumption, and he does it to differentiate himself from other men.

 What Works When Selling Romance?